 Once you enable developer options.
 Go back to Settings > Device Preferences > Developer Options.

-You will find a debugging section in developer options settings.
-From there, Enable USB Debugging and ADB Debugging option.
+You will find a debugging section in the developer options settings.
+From there, Enable USB Debugging and ADB Debugging options.

 Find and note down the Android TV IP Address.

 To mirror and control Android TV from Windows 11, you need the IP address of the TV, which you can easily find out from Android TV Settings.

 Go to Settings > Network & Internet > Click on Connected WiFi Network.
 That’s it, and here you will find out the IP address of your TV.

 Download and Setup Scrcpy.